 - Deduplicate (merge) users in Salesforce regularly.
-When new Contacts are first brought over to Salesforce, they may have already had an account in Salesforce.
+When new Contacts are first brought over to Salesforce, they may have already had a Contact in Salesforce.
 Be sure that the most recent VolunteerHub User Unique ID is maintained on the merged record.
-(Do not attempt to merge more than one VolunteerHub account into an existing Salesforce account.
+(Do not attempt to merge more than one VolunteerHub user account into an existing Salesforce Contact.
 VolunteerHub can only maintain hours and user data for individuals.)

 - Never delete or change the username or password for the Salesforce administrator account you provide to VolunteerHub Support during the integration set-up.
 This will cause the automatic synchronization process to fail.